dedycds/bookipi-flash-sale/system-design/System-Design.md

 - **Direct Writes**: Low latency, but under bursty traffic the database can be overloaded, causing timeouts or lock contention.
 - **Task Queue**: Buffers requests, ensuring database writes are processed at a controlled rate.
 Provides elasticity under sudden traffic spikes.
 - **Trade-off**: Adds eventual consistency — user may see a short delay before final confirmation.
 But in flash sales, **fairness and stability** matter more than sub-millisecond latency.

 ---

-### Why not Kafka for Orders?

-- **Kafka**: Great for event streaming, but overkill for this case.
-It introduces complexity and is not required since we only need ordered, reliable task execution.
-- **Task Queue (SQS, Cloud Tasks, RabbitMQ)**: Purpose-built for request buffering and background processing, simpler to manage.

----